 I was seventeen when I first started writing my first "real" book.
 Since I was typing the first few chapters as a teenager, I have learned a lot about writing and picked up many skills that, once you know them, seem obvious.

-A lot of potentially good stories are spoiled by the lack of a character's development.
+A lot of stories are spoiled by the lack of character development.
 Having a believable, three-dimensional character is arguably one of the most important aspects of storytelling.
 Whether you're working on flash fiction or a novel, there is always at least one character involved.
 He or she is the heart and soul of your story.
 With someone interesting to share the adventure with, readers are far more likely to turn the page.

-Here are the essential steps you need to make to create a likeable, believable and memorable character.
+Here are the essential steps you need to make to create a likable, believable and memorable character.

 Decide on Basic Details

 The first thing you have to do when creating a new character is basic information about them.
 Create a new file or start a new page in your notebook, decide on some details and, once you have begun your story, stick to these details.

 Here are some things for you to think about:

 - When and where was your character born?
 In the dead of night in winter?
 In an old shack, the back of a car or a hospital?
 Were there a lot of people there at the time, or did the character's mother give birth alone?

 - What do they look like?
 Are they tall, short or average?
 What's their body build?
 Hair and eye colour?
 Are they physically attractive?
 How old are they at the beginning of your tale?

 - What kind of personality do they have?
 Are they kind or selfish?
 Grumpy?
 Quiet?
 Bossy?
 Funny?
 Open-minded?
 It's important to make your character likeable, but they can't be without flaws.
 Decide on several basic personality traits for your character, some positive and one or two negative.
 Make sure they are compatible, though.